What We Do

 I’ve seen many founders create innovations and products in spaces they aren’t really involved in, and that’s not a bad thing.
 The tough part comes when you can’t name your first 2-3 customers.
 When you don’t have anyone you can name that you think would be able to give you really great insights.

-Knowing who those first few customers could be will ultimately help you build better case studies and pilots going forward.
+Knowing who those first few customers could be will ultimately help you build better case studies and inform running a successful pilot going forward.

 Limit to 3-5 customers